second-state/WasmEdge-unittest/README.md

 * `core/select/select.wast` line 325: `invalid result arity` -> `type mismatch`
   * This error message is for the WAT format, WASM format cannot detect this error by the bytecode.
-* `core/comments/comments.wast` line 81: remove the WAT tests.
-  * The tests are for comment tests in WAT and cannot be parsed by wabt, therefore remove them.

 ## Branches And Tags